 Stuff the dough

-To stuff the dough, flatten one ball and add flour to one side.
+Step 12: Flatten one dough ball and add flour to one side.
 The flour will make sure the filling spreads out and doesn’t stick onto or tear the dough.

 You don’t want to roll the edges together as this will create lines in the aloo pie when frying (which I learned the hard way).
 But, trust me, lines in the pie does not affect its tastiness!